-Special note: For many of these places, there are "insider tips" that not even most locals know about.
-These tips will be in a yellow box just like this one.
+Special note: For many of these places, there are “insider tips” that not even most locals know about.

 Adventure City is one of Orange County’s “hidden gems” with rides, games, and a petting zoo.
 It’s amazing how few Orange County-ites visit Adventure City: At $16.95 per person for unlimited rides and attractions Adventure City is the easiest on the pocketbook for an occasional outing.
 A trip to one of the larger Orange County amusement parks can entail 2 hours of your day just getting from the parking lots into the park and back at day’s end.